adnanademovic/rosrust/README.md

 For more information, look at the [official wiki](http://wiki.ros.org/Remapping%20Arguments), since the attempt was to 100% immitate this interface.

-Functions for fetching leftover command line arguments have yet to be implemented!
+You can get a vector of the leftover command line argument strings with `rosrust::args()`, allowing easy argument parsing.
+This includes the first argument, the application name.

 ## License